TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 ```

-The variance calculation involves squaring values, which means that the units of
+The variance calculation involves squaring values, which results in the units of
-  a variance will be the square of whatever unit was being used to measure the
+  a variance being the square of whatever unit was being used to measure the
   mean.
 For instance, if the set of values were heights measured in inches of a
   sample of US residents, the variance would have units of inches-squared.
 This
   is an issue for when combining the mean and variance in your calculations.